 First it was hunting tourism they didn’t like, now it’s legal gun ownership.
-After successfully banning the British Shooting Show Liverpool from taking place in 2020, the Mayor of Liverpool, Joe Anderson, has made it his mission to ban gun shows and game fairs across the UK.
+After successfully banning the British Shooting Show Liverpool from taking place in 2020, the Mayor of Liverpool, Joe Anderson, made it his mission to ban gun shows and game fairs across the UK.

 Announced last week, the British Shooting Liverpool was to have taken place in September 2020.
 It follows the British Shooting Show at the NEC in Birmingham, which is still to take place in February 2020, and has become an essential part of the gun show-goer’s year.
 However, a petition of more than 100,000 people called for it to be stopped.

-Anderson says: ‘This Council declares its complete opposition to any form of hunting live animals with hounds or shooting live game, in the UK or overseas.
+Later arrested on suspicion of conspiracy to commit bribery and witness intimidation, Anderson says: ‘This Council declares its complete opposition to any form of hunting live animals with hounds or shooting live game, in the UK or overseas.
 We note that this is barbaric in all cases, and in many cases also threatens species that are already precarious.’

 Please see statement regarding the Great British Shooting Show.t.co/XVYE5WP2cp